 Mike directs the programs and activities of the study center and helps to connect others to this important work.
 He has a passion for helping students develop as leaders and connect their faith with all aspects of life.

-Prior to assuming this role, he served six years as a Deputy Commandant for the Virginia Tech Corps of Cadets, where he provided guidance, mentoring and education for cadets in a campus-based residential leadership development program.
-He now serves on the board of the Virginia Tech Corps of Cadets Alumni, Inc. Earlier in his career, Mike spent twenty years in active federal uniformed service as a commissioned officer in the NOAA Corps, where he flew aircraft and provided operational leadership for science and survey missions of the National Oceanic and Atmospheric Administration (NOAA).
+Prior to assuming this role, Mike served six years as a deputy commandant for the Virginia Tech Corps of Cadets, where he provided guidance, mentoring and education for cadets in a campus-based residential leadership development program.
+He now serves on the board of the Virginia Tech Corps of Cadets Alumni, Inc. Earlier in his career, Mike spent twenty years as a commissioned officer in the NOAA Corps, where he flew aircraft and provided operational leadership for science and survey missions of the National Oceanic and Atmospheric Administration (NOAA).